yamaoka-kitaguchi-lab/linux-repository-mirror/README.md

 ## Mirroring details

 Each repository size is as of June 20, 2020.
+ALL means that the local mirror is a complete replication of the upper server.

 | Linux Distribution | Upstream Server | Syncing Repositories | Update Interval | Size |
 | :--- | :--- | :--- | :--- | :--- |